 So, I did actually get round to ordering some more washable wipes to try out again!

 I had previously had a batch of Cheeky Wipes and a ‘clean wipes’ box to keep them in (the older smaller box in the picture).
-However I completely lapsed in using them when I gave up with washable nappies (we had all sorts of problems finding a fit for J).
+However I completely lapsed in using them when I gave up with washable nappies (we just never found any that fitted J).
 I think this was mainly just because I got out of the habit, as in my mind the washable wipes had been part of the whole cloth nappy ‘package’ and once I didn’t need the nappy bucket I didn’t have anywhere to put the used wipes!

 A problem easily rectified by buying a new ‘mucky wipes’ box (conceived for that very purpose!) and some new wipes and essential oils!